Stop Worshipping the Keyword Difficulty Checker. The Number Is a Mirror, Not a Map.

 Ad competition (often labeled "Competition" in tools like Semrush) measures how many advertisers are bidding on the term.
 It is a commercial-intent proxy.
 High competition means people are spending money to appear for that query, which usually means the traffic converts.

-A keyword difficulty score of 0-14 is classified as "Very easy" and ideal for newer websites that can rank quickly without building backlinks, according to industry research.
-Scores from 15-29 sit in the "Easy" range.
-Moderate runs 30-49.
 Anything past 50 gets progressively harder, and 70+ is a slugfest reserved for established domains with deep link profiles.

 A Quick Reference for Indie Founders